moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 ## The first fork, computed exactly

-Take the symmetry that turns out to bind first: the reflection $\varepsilon^2$.
+Take the symmetry that turns out to bind first: the mirror $\varepsilon^2$.
 Apply it to an inflectional geodesic $\gamma_A$ with curvature $\kappa_A(s) = +2k\,\mathrm{cn}(s\mid k^2)$.
 The image $\gamma_B = \varepsilon^2(\gamma_A)$ is the geodesic with the opposite curvature, $\kappa_B(s) = -2k\,\mathrm{cn}(s\mid k^2)$ — a *different* geodesic (it bends